rsvptr/securechat-x/README.md

 - **Integrity:** Protect messages from tampering during transit.
 - **Key Establishment:** Provide a mechanism for clients to agree on a common session key without the server learning it.

-SecureChatX addresses these issues by using RSA for key transport and digital signatures, and AES for efficient symmetric encryption of messages.
+SecureChat-X addresses these issues by using RSA for key transport and digital signatures, and AES for efficient symmetric encryption of messages.

 ---

 ## How It Works

-The SecureChatX protocol comprises several phases:
+The SecureChat-X protocol comprises several phases:

 ### 1. Connection Phase
 - **Client Initiation:** Each client establishes a TCP connection to the server.